Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Watch this detailed documentary on the attitudes that prevailed in Colorado in 1992, when the voters of that state approved Amendment 2 to the state’s constitution and consequently denied gay and lesbian Coloradans the right to claim relief from local levels of discrimination in public accommodations, housing, or jobs.

 While those in support of broadening civil rights to include same-sex marriage were optimistic, those opposed employed new tactics.
 In 2008, opponents of same-sex marriage in California tried a ballot initiative to define marriage strictly as a union between a man and a woman.
 Despite strong support for broadening marriage rights, the proposition was successful.
-This change was just one of dozens that states had been putting in place since the late 1990s to make same-sex marriage unconstitutional at the state level.
-Like the California proposition, however, many new state constitutional amendments have faced challenges in court (Figure 32.12).
-As of 2014, leaders in both political parties are more receptive than ever before to the idea of same-sex marriage.
+This change was just one of dozens that states had been putting in place since the late 1990s to prohibit same-sex marriage at the state level.
+California's ban was ruled unconstitutional in a case that was eventually settled by the Supreme Court in 2013, legalizing same-sex marriage in the state.
+In the intervening years, Maine, Maryland, and Washington formally legalized same-sex marriage by popular vote, and several court cases ruled against same-sex marriage bans.

 Photograph (a) shows supporters and protestors of same-sex marriage gathered outside of San Francisco’s City Hall.
 Photograph (b) shows supporters flying rainbow flags outside of the Iowa Supreme Court; in the center of the image, they hold a sign that reads, “Our liberties we prize and our rights we will maintain.”